 Carn Galver to Porthmoina Cove

-A mild, sunny day in West Cornwall should never be wasted indoors.
-Especially in November.
-So, to best enjoy today’s cobalt blue skies, we decided to hike from Carn Galver to Porthmoina Cove.
-It’s a short walk (we usually prefer to hike the entire Carn Galver Mine – Gurnard’s Head path) but daylight is fleeting this time of year and we didn’t want to find ourselves stumbling along a sea cliff whilst the sun dipped below the horizon.
+This time of year in West Cornwall, a mild and sunny day should never be wasted indoors.
+To enjoy the agreeable weather, we decide to hike from Carn Galver to Porthmoina Cove.
+It’s a short ramble and we usually prefer to hike the entire Carn Galver Mine – Gurnard’s Head path, but daylight is fleeting this time of year and we don’t want to find ourselves stumbling along a sea cliff on the way back when the sun dips below the horizon.

-Our hike began near the Carn Galver Tin Mine.
+The hike proper begins near the Carn Galver Tin Mine.
 This particular mine was operational on and off from about 1851 to 1878.
 Although this may sound old, it’s not—the Carn Galver is a relative youngster.
 Mining in Cornwall and Devon is an ancient practice, dating back to the Bronze Age.
 Turns out, there used to be a lot of tin and copper in them there hills.

 Although the mine is now a scenic landmark, in its heyday the Carn Galver appears to have been a bit of a lemon.
 According to mine records, it never produced much tin and was plagued with drainage problems.
-The National Trust now looks after the mine and its surrounding lands, which is good news for hikers because the views are spectacular.
+The National Trust now looks after the mine and its surrounding lands and this is good news for hikers because the views are spectacular.

-Our hike was essentially one big loop.
-First we stumbled to the top of Carn Galver, a rocky slope that tops off at a modest 229-foot crest.
-We retraced our steps back to our starting point and then set off down the rocky slopes to Porthmoina Cove.
+Our hike is essentially one big loop.
+First, we stumble to the top of Carn Galver, a rocky slope that tops off at a modest 229-foot crest.
+We retrace our steps back to our starting point and then set off down the rocky slopes to Porthmoina Cove.

-Our timing was perfect: just as we reached the edge overlooking the cove, the sun started to kiss the horizon.
-As we walked back up to our car, the blue November day gave way to a clear night sky.
+Our timing is perfect: just as we reach the edge overlooking the cove, the sun starts to kiss the horizon.
+As we walk back up to our car, the blue November day gives way to a clear night sky.